-I collaborated with Brockley Open Studios at Hilly Fields Fayre on Sat 22 June.
+I collaborated with Brockley Open Studios at Hilly Fields Fayre on Sat 22 June this year.
 This brilliant organisation is all about opening doors, and building on the creative community that thrives in the quiet streets of SE4 and SE14.

 The event fell on Windrush Day and Refugee Week, with its 2019 theme ‘you, me and those who came before’.
 At the caravan we invited people to map a significant journey they’ve made or their parents and grandparents before them.
 The stories people shared were fascinating, heartwarming and often harrowing.